List of international trips made by presidents of the United States: George W. Bush

-George W. Bush made 49 trips to 73 countries (in addition to visiting the West Bank) during his presidency.
+George W. Bush made 49 trips to 73 countries (in addition to visiting the West Bank) during his presidency, making him the most traveled president in office.
 During the course of his first year in office alone, he took seven trips to seventeen countries.
 He visited six continents: Africa, Asia, Australia, Europe, North America, and South America.
 On one of his two trips to Sub-Saharan Africa, he visited three of the poorest countries in the world at the time: Liberia, Rwanda, and Benin.
 He also made a secret trip to Iraq on Thanksgiving Day 2003 to dine with the troops.
 His father had made a similar visit to U.S. troops in Saudi Arabia in 1990.
 On November 15–20, 2006, Bush went to Russia, Singapore, Vietnam, and Indonesia.